IzabelShen/PAPER_IzabelShen_AlgaPOM_2021/README.md

 Corresponding author: Dandan Izabel-Shen, Department of Ecology, Environment and Plant Sciences, Stockholm University; email: dand.shen@gmail.com

-_This work has been accepted for publication in Molecular Ecology_      https://doi.org/10.1111/mec.15984
+_This work has been accepted for publication in Molecular Ecology (In Press)_      https://doi.org/10.1111/mec.15984